ignasiperez/100DaysOfSwiftChallenge/D24-26-Project04-C2/README.md

 ## INSTRUCTIONS [Hacking with Swift Day 26 Challenge 2](https://www.hackingwithswift.com/read/4/6/wrap-up)

-1. If users try to visit a url that isn’t allowed, show an alert saying it’s blocked.
+1. If users try to visit a URL that isn’t allowed, show an alert saying it’s blocked.
    - (Code D26-C1-Message_website_not_allowed)
 2. Try making two new _toolbar items_ with the titles back and forward.
    - (Code D26-C2-Two_new_toolbar_items_back_and_forward)